HackRU/handbook/projects/sponsor-platform-rfc.md

  - A feature to star emails scanned for sponsors to remember.
 We may also allow them to add notes if not custom labels.
  - A map detailing the table location and the finance welcome pack in the app.
+ - A listing of hacks that applied for the sponsors prizes.

 ## Inspiration
 *How did this project come to be?*